micmejia/bible-dump/AMPC/Psalms/Ps 9.md

-Have mercy upon me _and_ be gracious _to me_, O Lord; consider how I am afflicted by those who hate me, You Who lift me up from the gates of death,
+Have mercy upon me and be gracious to me, O Lord; consider how I am afflicted by those who hate me, You Who lift me up from the gates of death,